 24. Distribution of Funds

 The ballooning of cryptos has provided a fertile breeding ground for scam projects.
-As such, navigating the cryptosphere is a daunting task.
+As such, it is navigating the cryptosphere is a daunting task.
 One needs discernment to avoid the many pitfalls that dot this space.
 This article has identified 24 red flags that point to potentially risky projects.
 While acknowledging that not all coins exhibiting these characteristics are a scam, it nevertheless shows the uncertainty that comes with them.
-Approaching crypto investments with this knowledge helps save time and notably investor’s funds.
+Approaching crypto investments with this knowledge helps save time and investors’ funds.